 **Lead:** [Prof Katie Salen](https://www.katiesalen.me/) This project investigates how multiple online games---such as Minecraft---can serve as powerful sites for youth social-emotional learning (e.g., conflict resolution and problem resolution skills).
 Through a series of long term research studies, supported by Connected Camps and Committee for Children, we have investigated how changes to online moderation techniques can drive youth self-empowerment and learning.

 In this project, we are interested to investigate how emerging IoT devices---such as Amazon Alexa or Google Home---could enable a new model for empowering parenting interventions. **Collaborators:** Prof Max Van Kleek (Oxford), Prof Katie Davis (UW), Prof Edmund Sonuga-Barke (KCL), Prof Steven Scott (KLC), Prof Cathy Cresswell (Oxford)

 We aim to evaluate the efficacy and effectiveness of the current prototype in delivering measurable change in emotion regulatory practices of children.
-In collaboration with Committee for Children, we are preparing a mid-sized repeated measures RCT with an active control (total N=240 families). **Collaborators:** Prof Pedja Klasnja (Michigan), Prof Ben Hankin (Illinois), Prof Brett Ford (Toronto), Committee for Children (Seattle)
+In collaboration with Committee for Children, we are finalising the analysis of a repeated measures RCT with an active control (total N=134 families). **Collaborators:** Prof Pedja Klasnja (Michigan), Prof Ben Hankin (Illinois), Prof Brett Ford (Toronto), Prof James Gross (Stanford), Committee for Children (Seattle)

 We aim to understand if/how the existing Smart Toys prototypes could be—in future—incorporated into mental health treatment approaches for youth (aged 16-24); and what further research & user-centred design steps would be required to address the needs of users and therapists. **Collaborators:** Prof Marina Jirotka (Oxford), Prof Ellen Townsend (Nottingham)